Alain-L/quellog/docs/default-report.md

 Shows query execution statistics and load distribution.

 !!! note
-    Query details (list of slowest queries, most time-consuming queries) are only shown when using `--sql-summary`.
+    Query details (list of slowest queries, most time-consuming queries) are only shown when using `--sql-performance`.
 The default report shows only summary metrics.

 ```
 SQL PERFORMANCE